-4.3 PROPOSED EXPLORATION ACTIVITIES
+4.3 Proposed Exploration Activities

-The exploration activities on EPL 7214 will include some or all of the following methods: aerial or remote sensing, geological mapping, geochemical sampling, geophysical surveys and drilling.
+The exploration activities on EPL 7213 will include some or all of the following methods: aerial or remote sensing, geological mapping, geochemical sampling, geophysical surveys and drilling.
 Details of these methods are described below.

 Existing tracks will be used as far as reasonably practical.
-In the event that new tracks are required they will be developed by hand or using a bulldozer if the area is bush-encroached or hilly.
-Vegetation clearance may be required for drill access tracks, drill pads and for a drillers' camp.
+In the event that new tracks are required they will be developed by hand or using a bulldozer if the area is heavily bush-encroached or hilly.
+Vegetation clearance shall be required for drill access tracks, drill pads and for a drillers' camp.
 This will also be carried out by hand or bulldozer depending on the bush thickness and the required clearance distances.

-REMOTE SENSING techniques in mineral exploration enable explorers to evaluate large areas of the earth remotely without having to undertake ground-based exploration operations.
-Remote sensing may be used to map the geology and existing faults and fractures that localise the ore deposits, or maybe used to identify rocks which have been hydrothermally altered.
-Remote sensing involves the use of aircraft or satellite-based equipment to obtain data to record spectral data from the surface of the earth.
+- remotely without having to undertake ground based exploration operations.
+Remote sensing may be used to map the geology and existing faults and fractures that localise the ore deposits, or may be used to identify rocks, which have been hydrothermally altered.
+Remote sensing involves the use of aircraft and satellite-based equipment to obtain the data to record spectral data from the surface of the earth.
 Remote sensing includes a number of tools and techniques including geographical information systems, radar and sonar.
-Typically, satellites or high-flying aircraft are used in the data collection process.
+Typically, satellites or a high-flying aircraft are used in the data collection process.
 It is a useful tool when searching for minerals and can give an indication of where deposits could be located.
-Remote sensing aids in narrowing down the field survey area and helps to identify target areas that may be considered for more detailed investigation and possible drilling.

-GEOLOGICAL MAPPING of outcrops is used to describe the primary lithology and morphology of rock bodies as well as age relationships between rock units.
+Remote sensing aids in narrowing down the field survey area and helps to identify target areas that may be considered for more. - GEOLOGICAL MAPPING of outcrops is used to describe the primary lithology and morphology of rock bodies as well as age relationships between rock units.
 Mapping is a crucial part of refining subsurface targets, as it provides structural information and can be used to predict the subsurface geology.
 This will be conducted concurrently with the geochemical sampling.